FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Displays-and-Graphics.markdown

 Unfortunately, blue OLEDs suffer from degradation issues which is one of the reasons why Samsung ceased manufacturing its OLED TV.
 Phones which use OLED do not suffer the issue as badly because the smaller screens use a different variant of the OLED technology.

-Ultimately OLEDs look like they will be the way forward but cost amongst a few other issues is a major prohibitor (though cost is likely to reduce roughly according to the widely accepted concept presented by Moore's law).
+Ultimately OLEDs look like they will be the way forward but cost amongst a few other issues is a major prohibiter (though cost is likely to reduce roughly according to the widely accepted concept presented by Moore's law).

 ### 2004 - Electronic Paper
 Electronic paper is perhaps more recent than OLED but its use has been fairly limited.
 This is largely because it is a slow and monochrome (full-colour is only seen in research labs).
 This has meant it is basically only used for E-Reader products.
 Little to no attempts have been made to replace traditional paper applications such as newspaper.
 E-ink displays are also comparatively expensive to produce.